yig/GMU-CS425/README.md

 * [WebGPU Fundamentals](https://webgpufundamentals.org/): A JavaScript tutorial.
 This tutorial has nice diagrams.
 * [MDN WebGPU API](https://developer.mozilla.org/en-US/docs/Web/API/WebGPU_API): MDN documentation is the generally the best resource for all web API documentation.
 It's more readable than the full specification.
 * [WebGPU Specification](https://www.w3.org/TR/webgpu/): The official (JavaScript) API specification.
 If you are wondering what a parameter is in detail, this is the place to look.
 I use it by searching for symbols.
-* [`WebGPU Headers`]: The official C API specification.
-The documentation here covers only things unique to the C API.
+* [`WebGPU Headers`](https://webgpu-native.github.io/webgpu-headers/): The official C API specification.
+The documentation here covers things unique to the C API.
+It has [articles](https://webgpu-native.github.io/webgpu-headers/articles.html) on topics like memory management ([ownership](https://webgpu-native.github.io/webgpu-headers/Ownership.html)).
 * [`webgpu.h`](https://github.com/webgpu-native/webgpu-headers/blob/main/webgpu.h): The official C header developed along with the specification.
 It's more succinct than the specification, and shows the data structures precisely.
 I use it by searching for symbols.
 * [Tour of WGSL](https://google.github.io/tour-of-wgsl/): This is a nice introduction to the shading language.
 * [WGSL WebGPU Shading Language Specification](https://www.w3.org/TR/WGSL/): This is the specification for the shading language.